python/cpython/Doc/library/imp.rst

    If a module imports objects from another module using :keyword:`from` ...
-   :keyword:`import` ..., calling :func:`reload` for the other module does not redefine the objects imported from it --- one way around this is to re-execute the :keyword:`from` statement, another is to use :keyword:`import` and qualified names (*module*.*name*) instead.
+   :keyword:`import` ..., calling :func:`reload` for the other module does not redefine the objects imported from it --- one way around this is to re-execute the :keyword:`!from` statement, another is to use :keyword:`!import` and qualified names (*module*.*name*) instead.

    If a module instantiates instances of a class, reloading the module that defines